 At the physical layer, pseudo-noise spreading sequences are used.
-Each wireless link (consisting of up to R parallel code channels) is modeled using the two-state ("good" and "bad") Markov Chain (Gilbert-Elliot) model with typical settings for the transition probabilities between the two states [6, 11].
+Each wireless links (consisting of up to R parallel code channels) is modeled using the two-state ("good" and "bad") Markov Chain (Gilbert-Elliot) model with typical settings for the transition probabilities between the two states [19, 11, 8].
 In the "bad" state all LPDUs sent over the link are dropped with probability one.
-In the "good" state an improved Gaussian approximation is used to evaluate the bit error probability on the link as a function of the total number of used pseudonoise codes (i.e., interference level) in the cell.
+In the "good" state an improved Gaussian approximation is used to evaluate the bit error probability on the link as a function of the total number of used pseudo-noise codes (i.e., interference level) in the cell.
 The LPDU drop probability is then calculated from the bit error probability assuming BCH(1023, 640, 41) forward error correction for each LPDU.
-The slot length is fixed at τ{slot} = 10 ms. The bit rate for one CDMA channel (in the wireless terminal to base station direction) is 64 kb/s.
+The slot length is fixed at $\tau{slot} = 10$ msec.
+The bit rate for one CDMA channel (in the wireless terminal to base station direction) is 64 kbps.

-All simulations are run until the 99 percent confidence interval of the metrics of interest is less than 1 percent of the corresponding sample mean.
+All simulations are run until the 99% confidence interval of the metrics of interest is less than 1% of the corresponding sample mean.